matteoconci/Jamming-Project/README.md

     npm run dev

 7. Add a manual object of song to test the React flow
-8. Create the first component code in tracklist:
+8. Add the first component code in tracklist:
    1. This component will receive an object of song to render to the console;
-   2. Create an if statement to check if the object is > 0, if true it will return an array of the song with .map()
+   2. Add an if statement to check if the object is > 0, if true it will return an array of the song with .map()
         ```
         const resultsList = () => {
             if(tracks.length > 0) {